kcskw/PayaServices/Authorization Gateway/README.md

 - Request Certification Terminal Settings: Successfully invoke the GetCertificationTerminalSettings web method for each Certification Terminal ID previously identified.

 ## Phase 2: Development

-During this phase the integration team will be responsible for ensuring the host application can properly handle Authorizations, Declines, Voids, Reversals and in some cases Credits, Represented Checks and Manager Overrides.
+During this phase the integration team will be responsible for ensuring the host application can properly handle **Authorizations**, **Declines**, **Voids**, **Reversals** and in some cases **Credits**, **Represented Checks** and **Manager Overrides**.

-The section below entitled “Beginning Authorization Gateway Development” details the business logic necessary to complete each milestone in this phase.
+The section [Process](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md) document, entitled [Interfacing with the Authorization Gateway](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md#phase-2-development), details the business logic necessary to complete each milestone in this phase.
 The completion of this phase marks the opportunity to begin the Certification Phase.

 Development Phase Milestones